Episode 176: The Air and the Sea and the Land

 He was crouching in the attic of the National Museum of Natural History in Washington, D.C.

 Years later, he wouldn't be able to remember why he'd wandered in.
+Just that it was fun to poke around.

-It must have been fun to merely move around, after his last job.
+It must have been fun to merely move around, after his last job, just across the mall at the National Gallery of Art.

 He'd applied for several government positions, commensurate with his education and experience.
+He was a college graduate, a decorated veteran of World War II.

-But it was the late 1950s, and he was African-American.
+And he'd already held a couple of temp jobs in the federal bureaucracy.
+But it was the late 1950s, and he was African

 And the only job he could get was as a guard.

-So for eight hours a day, he just stood around, told people not to touch things.
+So for eight hours a day he just stood around.
+Told people not to touch things.

 I'm about to tell you something about Louis Purnell that will change whatever image you've constructed of him so far.
+When he is in his late 30s, thin mustache.

 Handsome, but with one of those round faces that makes you seem a little soft even when you aren't at all.

-Standing around in his guards uniform.
+Standing around in his guard's uniform.

-Whatever wonder the art might have held for him when he first stood still all day in its presence having long since faded.
+Besides some third-tier painting by a second-tier old master, whatever wonder the art might have held for him when he first stood still all day in its presence having long since faded.

 And when I do tell you, I want you to know that I'm not doing it so you'll feel badly for him.
+There beside the Titian or Van Eyck or Tintoretto.

-He is doing this boring thing when once he did this other thing.
+He is doing this boring thing when once he did this other thing, because it is a hell of a thing.

 That here he is living this life when he used to live that other life.

-And I ask you to resist that urge because Louis Purnell would want you to.
+And I ask you to resist that urge because Louis Purnell would want you to, because it is all the same life.

 There are hours and hours of oral history interviews with Purnell.
+The transcript runs nearly 300 pages.

 He lived a long time and he did many things in the time he had, before he died in 2001 at 81 years old.